-While brainteaser questions are no longer trendy, some companies still rely on them.
+While brain teaser questions are no longer trendy, some companies still rely on them to assess candidates’ analytical and problem-solving skills.
 Read up on these challenging questions and be prepared in case you run into one.

-In the past, Google and other top companies were known for challenging applicants with interview brainteasers, but these questions have lately fallen out of popularity.
+In the past, Google and other top companies were known for challenging applicants with these questions in an interview.
+However, these questions have lately fallen out of popularity.

-In a recent interview with The New York Times, Laszlo Bock, senior vice president of people operations for Google, said, “On the hiring side, we found that brainteasers are a complete waste of time.”
+In an interview with The New York Times, Laszlo Bock, senior vice president of people operations for Google, said, “On the hiring side, we found that brain teasers are a complete waste of time.”

-His take is that that candidates’ answers to brainteasers don’t predict anything.
+His take is that candidates’ answers to these questions don’t predict anything.
 In fact, he says that structured behavioral interviews are now Google’s hiring tool of choice.

 Note: We agree that behavioral questions tend to be more effective and most hiring companies ask behavioral questions these days, so make sure that you prepare to answer them (Read: Behavioral Interview Tips).